- The FDA has called teen vaping an “epidemic”

 Relay important information about high blood pressure, stress, and the host of other physical health problems that can come from nicotine use.
 Address the issue, not the user.
 Remind your kids that the flavor is insignificant compared to the lifetime of issues that comes with nicotine dependence.

 E-cigarettes are, on the whole, better than cigarettes for adult smokers to use as a cessation tool.
 They do contain fewer harmful chemicals, and current research suggests they are a powerful technology to help wean smokers off their tobacco habit.
 E-cigs do still contain one of the most potentially harmful chemicals as their organic counterparts, however: Nicotine.

 Nicotine is an addictive substance.
-Specifically, the ways it can impact a young, developing mind are dangerous and life-threatening.
+Specifically, the ways it can impact a young, developing mind can be dangerous.
 Despite the decline in the trend of vaping over the last years, the trend is largely irrelevant once the addiction takes hold.
 It is not the same as a hairstyle or a fashion trend.

 Kids who get into vaping early will have a tough time getting back out of it.
 Substance abuse and dependence are serious.
 It is important to talk early and often with your children about the many potential dangers of the world around them, and how to mitigate those pitfalls.
 Be open, be honest, and be straightforward.
 If everyone does their part, we can make sure that e-cigarettes are never seen on school grounds ever again.

 - Youth and Tobacco Use, Centers for Disease Control and Prevention, 2018